 California has been hit by a heat wave, so staying inside our hot cave of a house is barely an option.
-Yesterday was full of swimming, a sprinkler run, a trip to the neighbor’s lemonade stand, and hitting a pinata at another neighbor’s house.
-So cute!
 Despite the heat, there’s a lot of fall madness in the air — you can’t miss the mountain of gourds and pumpkins piled up at the markets, leaves are turning colors, and my favorite…spiced pumpkin lattes in the coffee shops.
 Mmmmm…

 We began by pulling out some clear contact paper.
 I encouraged my daughter to feel its tackiness, and then we discussed the process of collecting leaves and sticking them to the paper.
-We found an Easter basket and then took a walk around the neighborhood in search of leaves and other flat-ish treasures.
-This, by the way, is how we landed on the lemonade stand.
-It pays to get out of the house!
+We found an Easter basket (wrong season, I know!) and then took a walk around the neighborhood in search of leaves and other flat-ish treasures.
+This, by the way, is how we landed on a lemonade stand, so it pays to get out of the house!

 And then we smooshed the other half of the contact paper on top of the leaves.
 This was followed by two more walks around the neighborhood and two more collages.
 In our books, this activity was a hit.

 For more toddler art projects, you may enjoy the easy-to-set-up activities that use mainly everyday materials in 12 Simple Art Projects for Toddlers.

 Join the Tinkerlab network and be the first to know about simple art + science projects for kids, creativity tips, and simple ideas that will make your life more creative.
 Sign up for our newsletter.

 In case you blinked and missed it, TinkerLab rounds up all the great stuff on the internets on keeping you and your critters creative and wraps it up for you in a tidy newsletter!
 (And throws in some secret giveaways for good measure!) – Yuliya P., San Francisco, CA

 - How to simplify your life and make more room for creativity